Fazendaaa/Succubus/docs/blueprint.md

 # What if NPM had a baby with Docker-Compose?

-> you can also see it as a "Makefile with steroids" or just as an "augmented layer" to your language/framework
+> you can also see it as a "Makefile with steroids" or just as an "augmented layer" to your language/framework...
+Or simply: "the effortless way to do things right"

 Welcome to Fazendaaa's {{ pkg.name }}.
 This is version {{ pkg.version }}!